A BluesWax Reprint

 and you've heard more Blues and know more about its history than

 many who have dedicated themselves only to Blues.
-I think that makes
+I think that

-Your musical life is too diverse to be described in a phrase.
-Do
+that may be.
+Your musical life is too diverse to be described

-you feel misunderstood or mislabeled sometimes?
+in a phrase.
+Do you feel misunderstood or mislabeled sometimes?

 TP: Diversity and versatility have always been my thing.
 My tastes

-cover a wide range--Blues, Rock ‘n’ Roll, Gospel, Jazz,
+cover a wide range--Blues, Rock ‘n’ Roll, Gospel,

-heart with feeling and soul, and presenting what I have to say about
+playing from the heart with feeling and soul, and presenting what

-the music.
-I’m not so pre-occupied with re-creating old Blues
+I have to say about the music.
+I’m not so pre-occupied with

-records, just the feeling that I get from them.
-I think it’s
+re-creating old Blues records, just the feeling that I get from

-important that the music changes and develops with the times.
-Along
+them.
+I think it’s important that the music changes and

-with that some boundaries are bound to get expanded, too--What if
+develops with the times.
+Along with that some boundaries are bound

-Muddy Waters had listened when people criticized him for playing
+to get expanded, too--What if Muddy Waters had listened when people

-Delta Blues on that new-fangled electric guitar?
-We never would
+criticized him for playing Delta Blues on that new-fangled electric

-have gotten the beautiful music we have today from him as his legacy.
+guitar?
+We never would have gotten the beautiful music we have

-your own take on it, and be true to yourself.
+take something you love and give your own take on it, and be true

 For many years I’ve been placed in the Blues category--that